AlexDev404/SquirrelOS/README.md

-# SquirrelOS
+# SquirrelOS - The successor of XenoOS
 A simple DOS like OS made in Assembly and C with a ported version of Stephen Brennan's [LSH](https://github.com/brenns10/lsh) Shell.

 ## Build
 CD into `src/` and run `sudo ../build.sh`.

 ## Run
 To run the OS, you can download VM software.
-The iso Image is in the `iso` folder.
+A pre-built ISO image is in the `src/out/` directory.

 ### Recommended:
 - [Virtualbox](https://www.virtualbox.org/wiki/Downloads)